 Tana joined the Center in March 2020 after having retired as General Counsel of the South Carolina Department of Disabilities and Special Needs.
 Her background has been in the field of child welfare and has worked previously with the Children’s Law Center and the South Carolina Department of Social Services.
 Tana will provide oversight and technical assistance for Jobs not Jail and provide ongoing technical assistance and training to local program staff on legal issues.

 Callie joined the Center in 2021.
 She serves both fund development and communication teams.
-Callie leads donor communications, creating and monitors funding databases, and assisting in social media writing and donor-centric communications strategies.
+Callie leads donor communications, creates and monitors funding databases, and assists in social media writing and donor-centric communications strategies.
 As a graduate of the University of South Carolina Mass Communication Graduate Program, she has utilized her skills as an editorial coordinator at Columbia Lifestyle Magazine and other media roles in the Midlands.

 Interested in joining our team?
 Explore our current job opportunities.